SELF-DISCOVERY THERAPY(SDT) & RATIONAL EMOTIVE BEHAVIOUR THERAPY (REBT)

 - It has to have some contribution to self & others

-- Fulfillment of goal
+- Fulfilment of goal

 - Alertness & awareness of freedom, rights and duties-